huggingface/chat-ui/README.md

 }
 ```

-If `endpoints` is left unspecified, ChatUI will look for the model on the hosted Hugging Face inference API using the model name.
+If `endpoints` are left unspecified, ChatUI will look for the model on the hosted Hugging Face inference API using the model name.

 ### Custom endpoint authorization